 Giant Space Flea from Nowhere: Morgoth from PK2 #13, a giant humanoid lizard with an armor and a weapon made of morphing metal.
-When we are introduced to him, it's implied that him and Paperinik have been fighting for some time already.
+When we are introduced to him, it's implied that he and Paperinik have been clashing for some time already.
 Justified because he's not real, he's part of the virtual reality where Paperinik is trapped.

 Giant Spider / Big Creepy-Crawlies: The Last Haga from "In The Shadow" that is completely undetectable by any kind of tracking device (One himself couldn't localize it despite being the Genius Loci of the Ducklair Tower), can reproduce extremely quickly asexually and it's stated to be able to consume entire planets.